 To determine how much propane your tankless heater will use you first need to know what the Energy Efficiency Rating of your heater is.
 Usually referred to on your unit's datasheet as either EF or EUF.
 For the following example, we will use the propane-powered Rheem RTG-95DVLP with an EF rating of .82 which is about the average for a modern instant gas heater.

 Once you know your hot water units EF/EUF Rating it is as simple as doing a little maths.
-It is worth noting that this calculation is based on the average 3 person household use, so if you are single it will probably be lower, likewise, if you are a large family, or have kids like mine that spend hours in the shower it will be higher.
+It is worth noting that this calculation is based on the average 3 person household use, so if you are single it will probably be lower, likewise, if you are a large family, or have kids like mine that means the showerhead passes a lot of water in a day.
+It indicates spending hours in the shower it will be higher.

 Based on the US Department of Energy assumptions the average 3 person household uses a bit less than 1/2 a therm a day on water heating, 0.4105 therm/day to be exact.